2. Numeric vectors#

 When solving exercises like this one,

-it does not matter on what data you apply these functions
+it does not really matter what data you apply these functions on.

 We are being abstract in the sense that